1. Policy Statement

 - assess, monitor and manage information governance risks in their department;

-- maintain information governance continuous improvement action plans for their department and monitor progress against the action plan;
+- work with the Information Governance Service to address any lessons learnt from data breaches and implement appropriate remedial actions and to agree maintain information governance continuous improvement action plans for their department and monitor progress against the action plan;

 - ensure that staff within their department have undertaken appropriate data protection training and information security training and are aware of relevant policies, procedures, and guidance;